Skip to main content

 Rule 5101:2-52-04 | PCSA responsibilities for the interstate compact on the placement of children.

-(A) The public children services agency (PCSA) director or their designee shall serve as the assistant deputy compact administrator (ADCA) for the agency in carrying out responsibilities involving interstate compact on the placement of children (ICPC).
-The ADCA shall meet the qualifications of a child welfare caseworker.
+(A) The public children services agency (PCSA) director or their designee will serve as the assistant deputy compact administrator (ADCA) for the agency in carrying out responsibilities involving interstate compact on the placement of children (ICPC).
+The ADCA is to meet the qualifications of a child welfare caseworker.
 The responsibilities of the ADCA include:

 (1) Receiving and reviewing all documents and communications between the PCSA and compact administrators for sending states and territories who are requesting services from the PCSA for children in the custody of an out-of-state children services agency.
 This excludes incoming residential requests and requests for foster or adoptive placement with a family already licensed or approved through a private agency with which the PCSA has not contracted.